Sandun441/Sandun441/README.md

 # Hi there 👋, I'm Sandun Liyanage

-I'm an undergraduate Software Engineer from the Open University of Sri Lanka, constantly exploring and innovating in the world of technology.
+I'm an undergraduate Software Engineer from the Open University of Sri Lanka, with a passion for creating impactful projects and continuously enhancing my skills in software development.

 ---

-### 👨‍💻 About Me

-- 🧑‍🎓 Undergraduate Software Engineer at **Open University of Sri Lanka**
-- 🔭 Working on:
+### 🌟 Achievements & Highlights

+- 🏆 **Contributions**: Actively contributing to open-source projects and personal repositories to enhance my skills and help the community.
+- 💼 **Projects**:
-  - **Travel Agency Website** with CodeIgniter
+  - **Travel Agency Website**: Developed a booking and travel management website using CodeIgniter.
-  - **Online Gift Box Store** with customizable features
+  - **Online Gift Box Store**: Building a customizable gift box e-commerce platform.
-  - My own **Social Media Platform**
+  - **Social Media Platform**: Currently working on creating a unique social media experience.
-- 🌱 Improving skills in **Backend** and **Full-Stack Development**
+- 📜 **Languages & Tools**: Skilled in Python, JavaScript, C, C++, PHP, Java, SQL, and frameworks like React, Django, and Spring Boot.
+- 🎓 **Education**: Pursuing a degree in Software Engineering at the Open University of Sri Lanka.

 ---